pedro-dm-gomes/pedro-dm-gomes.github.io/_pages/home.md

 I am a final-year PhD student at UCL.

-Everthing is a graph, and my research is goal is using Graph Neural Networks to model it.
+Everything is a graph; my research goal is to use Graph Neural Networks to model it.